farooq-teqniqly/yt-azure-batch/README.md

 ## Create a batch pool
 1. Expand the `POST /pools` operation.
 2. Click `Try it out`.
 3. Add the request body below.
 This will create a pool with three compute nodes.
-The CastCounter application will be downloaded to each node.
+The WordCounter application will be downloaded to each node.
 ```json
 {
   "batchPoolConfiguration": {